-Facility Assessment: A formal documented review of the facility/building programmatic and physical fire protection features that is conducted annually, by or under the supervision of a fire protection engineer, for facilities with a replacement value in excess of \$111 million (2016 dollars), facilities considered a high hazard, or those in which vital programs are involved and at least every three years for remaining low and ordinary hazard facilities.
+Facility Assessment: A formal documented review of the facility/building programmatic and physical fire protection features that is conducted annually, by or under the supervision of a fire protection engineer, for facilities with a replacement value more than \$173 million (2023 dollars), facilities considered a high hazard, or those in which vital programs are involved and at least every three years for remaining low and ordinary hazard facilities.

 Fire: Unplanned destructive and uncontrolled burning, including detonation and deflagration, as manifested by any or all of the following: flame, heat, or smoke.
-Fire does not include the following events unless they cause a fire or occur as a consequence of the event: lightning or electrical discharge;

-rupture of a pressure vessel not caused by internal combustion; detonation of munitions; overheat (without damage to initiating material); or failure of electric motors and other electrical equipment through overheating or shorting where any visible sparks or flames self-extinguish after power is removed from the device.
+Fire does not include the following events unless they cause a fire or occur because of the event: lightning or electrical discharge; rupture of a pressure vessel not caused by internal combustion; detonation of munitions; overheat (without damage to initiating material); or failure of electric motors and other electrical equipment through overheating or shorting where any visible sparks or flames self-extinguish after power is removed from the device.